 - 57% of citizens now have a better understanding of how companies use their data

 What can we draw from these results?
-Clearly, organizations are still struggling to reach full compliance, and with heightened awareness amongst the general public of their rights as data subjects, it feels only a matter of time before fines start being issued.
+Clearly, organisations are still struggling to reach full compliance, and with heightened awareness amongst the general public of their rights as data subjects, it feels only a matter of time before fines start being issued.

 So, expect 2019 to be an even bigger year for GDPR.